 There are exchange opportunities for all MDes students, to gain broader experience and horizons in the domain of design and innovation.

-ID&BM students can apply to study one semester (second semester) in Northumbria University's MSc Multidisciplinary Innovation programme.
+ID&BM students can apply to study one semester (second semester) in Northumbria University of the UK and Thammasat University of Thailand.

 International students, who are interested in inbound exchange or study abroad, can study one semester in a related MDes full-time programme.